-Tic disorders may indicate a disruption in the Endocannabinoid System, making cannabis a potential treatment.
+Tic disorders may be caused by a problem in the Endocannabinoid System.

 Accepted treatments include: Comprehensive Behavioral Intervention (CBIT), Habit Reversal (HRT), and pharmaceuticals (neuroleptics and anti-dopaminergic).
 Additionally, according to a review published in Neurotherapeutics (2020), A Billnitzer, J Jankovic.
 Current Management of Tics and Tourette Syndrome: Behavioral, Pharmacologic, and Surgical Treatments (2020).
 Neurotherapeutics 17(1681-1693). … Continue reading if none of these treatments help, patients may see benefit from deep brain stimulation.
 This treatment, however, is still very new and would not be a first try.

 Despite these options, many patients continue to suffer from a lack of symptom reduction.
 Additionally, for some, the side effects from pharmaceuticals are unbearable.
 All of this underscores the need for new and effective treatments for tic disorders.
 While cannabis research is still evolving, the reports about its effectiveness in stopping tics is promising.

 Does Cannabis Work for Tic Disorders?